 In just seven years, F.A.W.C! has grown to become New Zealand’s biggest food and wine festival bringing together celebrity chefs, hospitable locals and producers, wine makers and champions of New Zealand’s thriving food and wine industry in one place at one time – and in one of New Zealand’s most popular holiday destinations.

 Meanwhile Winter F.A.W.C!
-2019 has released a cosy programme of more than 65 events spanning four action-packed June weekends.
+2019 has a cosy programme of more than 65 events spanning four action-packed June weekends.
 It’s the biggest yet, boasting top local chefs, winemakers and foodies, collaborating to produce and devour a diverse range of dishes and experiences, staged across the region.

 Event prices range from $NZ30 to $2,000 and include everything from champagne and whisky weekends at Cape Kidnappers to Fat Freddy’s Drop and food at Black Barn Vineyards, vegetarian feasts, international cuisine, world-class wine, and mid-winter parties.